Skip to main content

 Proposals submitted for review should be relevant to AFSA’s research priorities.
 By investigating the areas described below, AFSA believes that better diagnostic tools and treatments will be made available to patients with FM.
 Also, keep in mind that all studies funded by AFSA must be clinically focused and patient relevant.

-Test therapeutic interventions or agents for reducing FM symptoms, including treatments that build upon the recent findings of neuroinflammation.
+• Test therapeutic interventions or agents for reducing FM symptoms.

-Evaluate/identify peripheral and central mechanisms responsible for causing FM.
+• Evaluate/identify peripheral and central biological mechanisms responsible for causing FM.

-Explore the physiological mechanisms responsible for the neurocognitive deficits (fibrofog) in people with FM and test pharmacological treatments to alleviate this symptom.
+• Explore the physiologic mechanisms responsible for the neurocognitive deficits (fibrofog) in people with FM and test pharmacological treatments to alleviate this symptom.

-All proposed studies must be clinically focused but may also include transfer of fluids/samples from patients to rodents for additional evaluation.
+All proposed studies must be clinically focused.
+Proposals may include the transfer of fluids/samples from patients to rodents for additional evaluation as long as the focus of the study is clinically based.
 Keep in mind that proposals to test expensive treatment modalities that are not usually covered by insurance could hinder your “patient relevance” score.
 The same holds true for testing hypotheses that apply to a small subset of FM patients.

 Please note, AFSA does not fund the following types of studies: